Kingminer7/server-api/README.md

 ## Usage (Developer)
 ### [Put this in your mod if you want an optional dependency.](https://github.com/Kingminer7/server-api/edit/main/include/ServerAPIEvents.hpp), or use suggested dependency if what I've been told is correct
 Servers are returned as a struct with 3 values: url, prio, and id.<br/>

-`server.url` is the actual server url, `server.priority` is the server priority, and `server.id` is the id used internally by Server API.<br/>
+- `server.url` is the actual server url
+- `server.priority` is the server priority.
+The server registered with the highest priority will be the one GD connects to for online interactions.
+- `server.id` is a handle to your server used to interact with Server API.<br/>

 ### Getting the server currently in use
 To get the currently used server, use `ServerAPIEvents::getCurrentServer()`.
 Whatever server has the highest priority is returned.<br/>
 Example of getting something from the servers, uses Geode's web api